You are here

 • In what ways is this changing the learning and teaching of foundation skills in numeracy?

-Evidence and insights gathered from this research will enable policymakers and practitioners to improve the effectiveness of mobile learning for teacher professional development in foundation skills, in Bangladesh and worldwide.
+We are now in the process of exploring the evidence and insights gathered from this research with policymakers and practitioners, to improve the effectiveness of future mobile learning courses for teacher professional development, in Bangladesh and worldwide.